built-fast/lcars/doc/man/lcars.1.md

 **util:ip** [**-4**|**-6**]
 :   Gets public IP address using CloudFlare DNS.
 Supports both IPv4 (default) and IPv6.

+**util:open** *file-or-url*
+:   Opens a file or URL with the default application.
+Cross-platform wrapper around system open commands (xdg-open on Linux, open on macOS, explorer.exe on Windows).

 **util:paste**
 :   Pastes contents from the system clipboard to stdout.